umbaomart/scrimba-advanced-react/Instruction.md

 /**
-* Challenge part 2:
+ * Challenge - part 2:
-* Using the endpoint set up (with mirage js), fetch the data
-* for the van with the current ID from params.id.
-Log the data
-* that comes back to the console.
+ * Make the host navbar indicate the currently-active route.
  *
-* Hint: the endpoint is a GET request to `/api/vans/:vanid` */
+ * Use the following CSS rules:
+ *      font-weight: bold;
+ *      text-decoration: underline;
+ *      color: #161616;
+ *
+ * I'd recommend using an inline style this time.
+ *
+ * NOTE: There will be a small bug that we'll fix
+ * after you do the challenge.
+ */